KimShota/blink_project/README.md

 # Blink Project

-A research-focused repository for analyzing **eye-blink patterns** and their relationship to **mental fatigue, attention, and stress**.
-This project uses Python-based statistical analysis, machine learning, and visualization methods to process large-scale blink datasets collected from VR-based experiments.
+This repository contains research scripts and datasets for analyzing **eye-blink behavior** in relation to **mental fatigue, attentional engagement, and stress**.
+It was developed as part of a larger **VR-based fatigue assessment project** combining **eye-tracking, blink metrics, and statistical modeling**.

-The analyses here contribute to developing **objective fatigue assessment algorithms**, validated with **gaze/blink datasets from 1,000+ participants** in VR cognitive tasks.
+The aim is to provide robust tools to quantify how blinking patterns change across fatigue states and build towards **objective fatigue scoring algorithms**.

 ---